ambarishpande/docker-stuff/drools-workbench-showcase/README.md

 ./build
 ```

-2) Modify vol and env files according to your system.
+2)Use Default / Modify vol and env files to change volume mounting path.

+NOTE : The directories to be mounted as volumes must be created before starting container.

 3) Start the docker container.
 ```
 ./start